StevenSchonlau/HyFormAdaptionClient/README.md

+﻿This is adapted from: https://github.com/hyform/drone-testbed-unity

-﻿# Drone Testbed - Unity Interface
+# Drone Testbed - Unity Interface
 This is the Unity interface for the HyForm drone design testbed.
 It pairs with a server backend available here: https://github.com/hyform/drone-testbed-server

 ## Quick setup guide